-(27-48%) were within the range for the same mouse strain reported by NTP (14-58%) (Haseman et al., 1985).17 The PWG did not re-analyze liver tumor slides from male mice.
+the range for the same mouse strain reported by NTP (8-32%) (Haseman et al., 1985).
+Similarly, the combined incidences of liver adenoma or carcinoma in control (32%) and treated groups (27-48%) were within the range for the same mouse strain reported by NTP (14-58%) (Haseman et al., 1985).
+The PWG did not re-analyze liver tumor slides from male mice; the SAB (SAB, 2017) noted this as unusual since typically sections from both male and female animals are reevaluated to ensure that findings in both sexes are reliable.

-A statistically significant positive trend with dose was observed in the incidence of hepatocellular carcinomas in male, but not female, F344 rats exposed to RDX in the diet for 2 years (Levine et al., 1983).
+In the two-year bioassay in F344 rats (Levine et al., 1983), RDX was not associated with dose-related increases in the incidence of nonmalignant liver tumors (neoplastic nodules) or combined incidence of liver neoplastic nodules or carcinomas.
+However, a statistically significant positive trend with dose was observed in the incidence of hepatocellular carcinomas in male, but not female, F344 rats (Levine et al., 1983).
 In the Levine et al. (1983) study, there were only a few tumors observed in the exposed groups of male rats (0/55, 0/52, 2/55, 2/31) relative to the control (1/55), and inferences made from such a sparse response are uncertain.
-Because liver tumors are rare tumors in the rat18, some perspective is obtained by considering historical control data.
+Because hepatocellular carcinomas are rare tumors in the rat, some perspective is obtained by considering historical control data.
 In a paper published concurrently with the Levine et al. (1983) study, NTP reported an incidence of liver carcinomas in untreated control male F344 rats of 0.7% (12/1,719; range: 0-2%) (Haseman et al., 1985).
 In Levine et al. (1983), the incidence of liver carcinomas in control male rats (1/55 or 1.8%) was at the upper end of this NTP range, and the incidence in RDX-treated male F344 rats in the highest two dose groups (3.6 and 6.4%) exceeded the NTP historical control range.
-Using incidence data from NTP historical controls, the trend for carcinoma in the RDX-treated F344 rats was statistically significant (p-value = 0.003; one-sided exact Cochrane-Armitage trend test).
+Using incidence data from NTP historical controls, the trend for carcinoma in the RDXtreated F344 rats was statistically significant (p-value = 0.003; one-sided exact Cochrane-Armitage trend test).
 It should be noted that although the NTP historical controls (Haseman et al., 1985) are comparable with Levine et al. (1983) in terms of the time period, they may not be directly comparable in terms of diet, laboratory, pathological evaluation, and animal provider.
 However, other historical control datasets from male F344 rats, both recent and of the time period of the Levine study, indicate similar low incidences of liver carcinomas (0.36%, (NTP, 2009); 0.31%, (Maita et al., 1987)).
-In the Levine et al. (1983) study, the mortality in the highest dose group is substantially higher than in the other dose groups during the second year leading to uncertainty in the true cancer incidence in the high dose group.
+In the Levine et al. (1983) study, mortality in the highest dose group was substantially higher than in the other dose groups during the second year leading to uncertainty in the true cancer incidence in the high dose group.
 It was not possible to estimate mortality-adjusted incidences because no time-to-death information was available.